wanai220118/cheez_admin_app/README.md

   - Support for single items and combo packs
   - Multiple flavor selection for combo packs (Small and Standard combos)
   - Variant filtering (small/normal) for menu items
-  - Pickup date and time scheduling
+  - Pickup date and time scheduling (required field)
   - Payment method selection (COD or Pickup)
   - Payment channel (Cash or QR)
-  - COD fee calculation and address entry
+  - COD fee calculation and address entry (COD fee can be set to 0)
   - Automatic total calculation
 - **Order Viewing**:
   - View orders by date (Today mode) or all orders (All Time mode)